vikasrohra/portfolio/README.md

 <br />

 ## About this project
- - This project is a portfolio website where you can have a look at my skills, open source projects and social links to connect.
+ - This project is a portfolio website where you can have a look at my skills, projects and social links to connect.